Nayabacademic/-SINE_WAVE-canvas/README.md

-# -SINE_WAVE-canvas
+# SINE_WAVE_canvas
-Mini project of sine waves using java-svript and html5 canvas.
+Mini project of sine waves using java-script and html5 canvas.